omega8cc/boa/docs/BACKDROP.md

 ## Site lifecycle

-Install, Verify, Clone, Backup, Restore, Import and Delete work from the Ægir frontend with the same semantics as Drupal sites.
+Install, Verify, Clone, Migrate, Backup, Restore, Import and Delete work from the Ægir frontend with the same semantics as Drupal sites.
 Notes:

 - **Install** runs through Backdrop's own installer (driven by `bee`), then Ægir verifies and serves the site as usual.